rizwan-io/SQL-Mastery/03-Retrieving-Data-From-Multiple-Tables/README.md

 ### Natural Joins
 *[Not Recommended]*
-We don't mention the common column rather SQL takes the common column itself.
+We don't mention the column name rather SQL takes the common column itself.
 ```
 USE sql_store;